 During the social window, you will receive emails from people asking when they can see your movie.
 And if you’re like most filmmakers, you will tell these eager fans that you’re waiting for a distribution deal.
 This is a mistake.
 These people are your most enthusiastic fans.
 These people will go the distance to become your word of mouth army.

 When I started filmmaking, Hollywood was an impenetrable kingdom.
-To make a movie, you had to ask permission.
+To make a movie, you had to get permission.
 But those days are over.
-With inexpensive cameras, social media, email lists, and services like (my former employer and frequent consulting client) Distribber – You now have direct access to your audience.
+With inexpensive cameras, social media, email marketing software, and distribution services like (my current employer and previous consulting client) Distribber – You now have direct access to your popular marketplaces.

 Are you willing pay the price in terms of time, money, education and experience?

-If you liked this filmmaking advice and you’re ready to take action, you will benefit from the following resources.
-If you are still writing, you can check out this screenwriting guide.
+Between every gig, you need to gain new skills.
+Looking for ideas?
+If you are still writing, check out this screenwriting guide.
 If you have a script and you are seeking investors, you can grab my movie money system.
 And if you have a feature and you’re looking for ways to sell your movie, you can grab my sell your movie guide.